CharlyReux/evolvable-by-design-tutorial/tutorial.md

 > ##### *Explanation*
-> A semantic resource is simply an object that contains everything that can be infered from the specification and the response object(links, response, relations, etc)<br>
+> A semantic resource is simply an object that contains everything that can be inferred from the specification and the response object(links, response, relations, etc)<br>
 > The library leverage the enhanced openApi file in order to automatically infer the appropriate parameters, methods, etc.<br>
 > To get the operation we need, we ask the library to find an operation that can get us a user (defined by our vocabulary "http://myVoc.org/vocab#user").<br>
 > We then invoke the operation with the userId parameter and the appropriate entity https://schema.org/identifier, note that we don't have to tell the application where the parameter needs to be defined, the library will automatically infer whether it is in the path, the body, etc.<br>